 This is the Mini SERE 2000, a smaller version of the original that's meant to blend into your everyday carry routine.
 Does it compare to the military version?
 Absolutely it does!
 The 3-inch blade is of the VG-10 steel variety, which is both strong and easy to sharpen, and is a lot less likely to break at the tip.

 The blade is deployable via a pair of thumb studs, while a scaled G10 handle on top of steel liners provides a sound grip.
-At 3.5 ounces, the Mini SERE 2000 is fairly lightweight, and nearly half the weight of it’s big brother.
-Click here to get yours.
+At 3.5 ounces, the Mini SERE 2000 is fairly lightweight, and nearly half the weight of its big brother.

 This is the knife that brought back the American tanto blade from the dead in the 80’s, Cold Steel has worked their way into leading the manufacture of steel weapons.
 If you go into any public service such as police stations or military, the chances are good that one or two of them has a Cold Steel knife.
 They are tough enough for everyday carry and are built to last longer and stay sharper than quite a few of their competitors.